Rhadi Ferguson: Biography

-Ferguson grew up in Miami, Florida in the United States where he began training in judo at the age of 6 under the tutelage of 7th degree red and white belt Jack Williams, until the age of 12.
+Ferguson grew up in Miami, Florida in the United States where he began training in judo at the age of 6 under the tutelage of 9th degree red and white belt Jack Williams, until the age of 12.
 Ferguson had to quit judo for several years after his family had left Miami and moved to Rockville, Maryland and would not begin training again until after he finished college at age 22.

 Ferguson is a 4 time national champion in judo.
 At the age of 29, Ferguson competed in judo at the 2004 Summer Olympics in Athens, Greece in the men's half-heavyweight division.
 He was previously an alternate in the 2000 Summer Olympics in Sydney, Australia.

 Ferguson served as the Head Coach for the Bahamas Judo Federation from 2009 to 2011.
 During that time he served as the Head Coach at the 2009 World Judo Championships and the 2009 Cadet World Judo Championships.
 He then served in the position of Technical Advisor and served on the staff as an Assistant Coach in the 2018 World Judo Championships which was held in Nassau, Bahamas.

 Ferguson was also the Assistant Coach for Team USA at the 2009 Grappling World Championships where Team USA Won the Gold in the team competition for men and women in Gi and No Gi.

 In addition to Judo, Ferguson also holds a 5th degree black belt in Brazilian jiu-jitsu, and has competed in numerous jiu-jitsu and submission grappling tournaments.
 Ferguson was a member of American Top Team and received his Black Belt from Ricardo Liborio in 2006.
 During his competitive career, Ferguson who stands 5 ft 8 in and weighed 225 lb. had a reported 6% body fat.

 Ferguson has coached many athletes including; Taraje Williams-Murray, Lloyd Irvin, Karo Parisyan, Cara Heads, Thiago Alves, Brandon Vera, Jeff Monson, Valerie Gotay, Marco González, Rashad Evans, Mo Lawal, and Bobby Lashley.

 Education

 Ferguson attended and graduated from Richard Montgomery High School in Rockville, Maryland in 1992.
 From 1992 to 1997 Ferguson attended Howard University in Washington, DC on a football scholarship and also was one of only a few students in the history of the school to play 3 sports (Football, Wrestling, and Track).
 Ferguson graduated with a bachelor's degree in mechanical engineering and later in 2002 received his Master of Arts in teaching with a 4.0 GPA from the university.
 In 2009, he received his Ph.D. in education with a 4.0 GPA from Capella University.

 While at Howard University he became a member of the Omega Psi Phi fraternity.
-Dr. Ferguson was inducted in the Howard University Athletic Hall of Fame as an individual in 2014, with his 1993 Black College National Championship Team in 2014, and with his 1995 Conference wrestling team in 2023.
+Ferguson was inducted into the Howard University Athletic Hall of Fame as an individual in 2014, followed by an induction with his 1993 Black College National Championship Team in 2014, and lastly with his 1995 Conference wrestling team in 2023.
 He is currently the only 3-time Hall of Fame Inductee at Howard University and he is the only wrestler from an HBCU to compete at the Olympic Games.